jeremy-r-mayer/subcurmudgeon.github.io/recipes/biscotti.md

+---
-# Biscotti
+title: Biscotti

-A crunchy sponge for tea and coffee.
+subtitle: A crunchy sponge for your tea and coffee.
+---

 ## Equipment
 - Stand Mixer